TL;DR | Chinese Influencer Marketing in China (2025 Guide)

 74% of Chinese consumers make purchasing decisions based on influencers' recommendations, compared to only 30% in the rest of the world

-1. Advantages of Influencer Marketing in China
+1. Why Influencer Marketing Works in China (Key Advantages Explained)

 1.1 Direct Access to a Massive Consumer Base